lebera/OnkyRemote/README.md

 Note that you can use any other audio driver, but then you need to change the configuration and script files contained in this App (in Content/Resources/castSW/ directory).

-## To analyse in more details the corrent behaviour of this app,
+## Handy tools to control this app

-you can open the "console.app" application, filtering 'onky' messages
+you can open the "console.app" application to analyse in more details the corrent behaviour of this app, filtering 'onky' messages

 ![shot-console](https://user-images.githubusercontent.com/36587077/36997242-4a96ca36-20b9-11e8-997b-aab39df68786.jpg)